Valuing your property

 - selecting your property’s general location from the dropdown list.

-If you do not already know your property’s Eircode, you can find it easily at finder.eircode.ie.
+If you do not already know your property’s Eircode, you can find it at finder.eircode.ie.

-You can zoom in on the map to select your property’s area and view the information on your:
+You can zoom in on the map to select your property’s area and view the average valuation band.

 You should consider the specifics of your own property in comparison to other properties in your area.
 Your property may have certain unique features that you should take into account to assess whether its value falls within the average valuation band for your area.
 For example, your property may be smaller than the average property size in your area if there is a mix of property types in the area, ranging from apartments to large houses.